MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

 ## Adding code components in model-driven apps

-To add a code component like a linear input component, follow the steps mentioned in the article [Add components to columns and tables](add-custom-controls-to-a-field-or-entity.md).
+To add a code component like a linear input component, follow the steps mentioned in the article [Add components to fields and entities](add-custom-controls-to-a-field-or-entity.md).

 ## Adding code components to a canvas app